 - 2.2 Non-COPE state-independent preparations (preprocessing)

 - 2.2.1 Clear-sky satellite radiances

 - 2.2.2 All-sky microwave radiances

 - 2.2.3 Ground-based radar precipitation composites

 - 2.3 Continuous Observation Processing Environment (COPE)

 - 2.4 Variable conversions including retrievals

 - 2.4.1 Conventional observations:

 - 2.4.2 Scatterometer winds

 - 2.4.3 Adjusted variables

 - 2.4.4 Other conversions

-- 2.5 Observation errors
+2.5 Observation errors

-- 2.5.1 Conventional observations

-- 2.5.2 Satellite observations

-- 2.5.3 Ground-based radar precipitation composites

-- 2.6 Background error estimates for screening
+- 2.5.1 Conventional observations - 2.5.2 Satellite observations - 2.5.3 Ground-based radar precipitation composites - 2.6 Background error estimates for screening

-- 2.7 Other preparations
+2.7 Other preparations

 - 2.7.1 Surface emissivity for microwave radiances

 - 2.7.2 Cloud affected infrared radiances

 - 2.7.3 AMV height reassignment

+This chapter describes the processing required before a normalised first guess departure can be computed.
 This is best referred to as 'observation preparation' as it combines the 'pre-processing' tasks upstream of the main IFS code and the preparations that takes place within the IFS during the initial 'screening' run (i.e. when LSCREEN=.TRUE.).
 Although the observation operator is part of this process, it is used more widely so it is left for the next chapter.
 Figure 1.1 and Table 1.1 show how this fits into the processing chain as a whole.
 Many of these preparations have historically been thought of as 'screening' simply because they have been performed during the screening run.
 This new documentation tries to make a clear distinction between 'preparations', which are described in this chapter, and 'screening', described in Chapter 4.
 Screening properly refers to what happens once the normalised first guess departures are available, as decisions on what goes into the assimilation are made at almost every stage of processing.